FMC64/spp/README.md

 #### 3.1.
 Functions

 Functions get declared using the `function` keyword, followed by a `()` enclosed, comma-separated list of arguments, then by optionally the return type, and then by `{}` enclosed sequence of statements.
 Each function argument consist of an identifier, followed by an optional comma defining the base type of the argument.
 That base type will then get enriched by invoking the function and binding each argument to a variable.
-Without any base type specified, the meaning is zero user-defined types (as for non-declared variables) and that then the argument will acquire the exact same type of the variable bound to it at invokation.
+Without any base type specified, the meaning is zero user-defined types (as for non-declared variables) and that then the argument will acquire the exact same type of the variable bound to it at invocation.

 ```spp
 // `arg0` is of type `u32`, `arg1` is `undefined` and will acquire the type provided on invocation